36 Irresistible Coffee Shop Snacks You Can Make at Home

 Peanut butter brownies are one of my favorite coffee house style treats to bake at home because they’re so rich and satisfying without being complicated.
 The brownies come out fudgy and chocolatey with just the right swirl of creamy peanut butter on top that makes every bite extra indulgent.
 I love cutting them into little squares and enjoying one with a hot cup of coffee in the afternoon.

-32. Puff Pastry Apple Roses
+GET THE RECIPE32.
+Puff Pastry Apple Roses

 Puff pastry apple roses are such a pretty little treat that always make me feel like I’ve brought a touch of coffee house elegance into my kitchen.
 The flaky pastry paired with sweet, spiced apples looks just like a delicate rose, and they taste every bit as good as they look.
 I love how impressive they seem, even though they’re surprisingly simple to put together.